UPDATED January 2018

 Create Your Content Strategy

-When a customer receives a niche site from us, it has 8,000 words of product reviews, "best of" posts, and some additional pages (privacy, about, contact etc).
+When a customer receives a niche site from us, it has 4,500 or 10,000 words of product reviews, "best of" posts, and some additional pages (privacy, about, contact etc).
 This is a good starting point for your site too.

 Once you've got these core "money pages" up, you can start slowly adding informative and supplementary content.
 This is things like "How to" posts or other related articles.